Black Mountain Viewpoint is a quick hike to a beautiful view of Kelowna and Okanagan Lake.

-Just like a lot of easy hikes around Kelowna, the Black Mountain Viewpoint is located in a pretty unlikely spot — suburbia.
+Just like a lot of easy hikes around Kelowna, the Black Mountain Viewpoint is located in a pretty unlikely spot: suburbia.
 It’s totally surrounded by houses and is a surprising little pocket of nature with great views.
-Who said you had to get outta the city for a hike?
-Definitely not me!
-That’s actually what I love about poking around town for trails — you can have a great little microadventure and still go about your day like normal.
-Hiking doesn’t have to be an all-day affair to be wonderful.

 Even though I went on and on earlier about doing this trail in the morning, it’s a great hike any time of day.
 The first half is pretty exposed as you climb the hill, so if you’re hiking in the middle of the day you’ll probably get a little warm.
 Luckily, the exposed part isn’t too long, so you won’t be a total sweat-show by the end.
 Maybe.
 I make no promises, though.

-There are two trailheads for the Black Mountain Viewpoint trail.
+There are two trailheads for the Black Mountain Viewpoint hike.

-The main trailhead starts just off Black Mountain Drive and heads uphill quickly.
-It’s just past Lund Park and is super easy to miss.
-The trailhead is directly across the road from a second set of stairs, so after you pass Lund Park just keep your eyes peeled.
-Parking for this trailhead is, to be honest, weird.
-There’s no parking lot, but you also can’t park on the road near it.
-You’ll need to head up into the residential streets to find somewhere to park.
+- Black Mountain Drive Trailhead: The main trailhead is on Black Mountain Drive and easy to miss.
+The trailhead is right after Lund Park and directly across the road from a set of stairs.
+Parking for this trailhead is weird because there’s no parking lot and you also can’t park on the road.
+You’ll need to head up into the residential streets to park.

-The second trailhead is on Stockley Street and makes the hike extremely short — and lets you bypass all those stairs.
-This one’s easier to spot because there’s a decent sized gravel parking lot.
+- Stockley Street Trailhead: The second trailhead is on Stockley Street and makes the hike extremely short — and lets you bypass all those stairs.
+This one’s easier to spot because there’s a decent-sized gravel parking lot.

 If there’s anything you need to know about the Black Mountain Viewpoint hike, it’s that there are about a bazillion stairs.
 Okay, okay, maybe I’m exaggerating a little.
 There are 322.
 Still, that’s quite a few stairs!
 And there’s no easing into those stairs.
 Nope, they start right at the trailhead, so get ready for a grind.